nicholas-long/ngramdb/README.md

 - perform graph queries with graph links, tags, and JSON data within Ngram.
 - this is a reverse polish notation machine that performs queries across a graph by using operators from set theory and refrences between IDs.
+- starting with all IDs, apply successive operations until desired nodes are reached or the working set becomes empty.

 ```bash
 $ ngram query --help